 Do you take graduate students?

 Only in exceptional circumstances can we consider graduate students on an individual basis.
 TSRI has a graduate school and offers highly competitive (paid) graduate positions.
-Interested students should apply directly via this program and can chose our laboratory as a preference.
-Read more about the program on the website.
+Interested students should apply directly via this program – read more about the program on the website.
+Please note that we are currently not anticipating taking any new graduate students in the lab.

 Do I need publications to be successful for a postdoc position?

 Not necessarily, however, it is very hard to judge research productivity without publications (that’s not to say it’s easy to judge with publications either!).
 We honestly couldn’t care less which journal your research is in, but it is important to show that you have successfully driven productive projects from the initiation stage to the finish line.
 In line with this, we’re unfortunately unable to judge publications ‘in preparation’ or ‘under review’ – if you want us to take these under consideration, then make sure they’re on the bioRxiv (or similar) and link to them.
 If you have very few or no first-author publications, then please explain why that is the case in your email / cover letter (we understand science is unpredictable and sometimes things don’t work out).

 Do you sponsor visas?

 Yes, we are able to consider candidates requiring a visa.

 Do you sponsor green cards?